 Excise tax is applied to a limited number of goods such as tobacco, alcoholic drinks, soft and fresh drinks, derivatives of petroleum and coffee.
 For goods produced in Albania, the excise tax is calculated on the sale price of goods.
 For imported goods this tax is calculated on the customs value including import duty.
 Excise tax is not applied when goods are exported.
-Liquid fuel used for household consumption is exempt from this tax, as well.

 Tax is levied either as a percentage rate or per unit stamp duty, depending on the commodity.
-The following rates are applicable.
-(Table 15):
+The following rates are applicable, (Table 15).

-Table 15

 Торассо ALL 2,240 per kg

 Cigarettes ALL 40 per pack

 Beer ALL 30 up to ALL 40 per liter

 Wine ALL 20 up to ALL 35 per liter

 Soft Drinks ALL 2 per liter

 Mineral Water ALL 2 per liter

 Heavy oils (gas oil) 75 % but not more than ALL 37 per liter and not less than ALL 27 per liter

-Coffee (roasted/non-roasted) ALL 50 / 100 per kg
+Coffee roasted/non-roasted ALL 100 / 50 per kg